 You can share the content with all users and groups in the project, or you can select individual users and groups.

 - Click Create.

-- Verify that the cloud template catalog items are available in the catalog to members of the selected project.
+- Verify that the cloud template catalog item is available in the catalog to members of the selected project.

 The provisioning process begins and the Deployments page opens with your current request at the top.

-- Click Catalog, locate the imported workflow, and review the projects to ensure that the project you configured is included.
+- On the Catalog page, locate the imported catalog item, and review the projects to ensure that the project you configured is included.

 - Click Request and provide any required information.